b0w1d/NTHU_5734k/Teams/Cooperation.md

 + C : I may have the ability to solve a simple one.
 + F : Give up.

-1. Combinatorics problems includes dp - combinatoric problems.f
+1. Combinatorics problems includes dp - combinatoric problems
+2. Greedy includes math property.